timdiels/chicken_turtle_project/README.rst

   - `--debug` option, default log output is now terser and more readable.

 - Changed:

+  - Generate API using autosummary_generate instead of sphinx-apidoc.

   - if `pip`, `wheel` or `setuptools` is mentioned in a requirements.in file, it will also appear in requirements.txt, for the rare cases where you need